10692-pi/Mycalci/README.md

 # Project Status

 This project is currently in development.Using this application anyone can do mathematical operations with this.
-This application is done using redux hooks,states,props, class components for the calculation and store the history of calculation for the user reference.

 # Installation and Setup Instructions